CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/gpt-4o4.png)

    ![](./media/CopyKey5.png)

-## Task 2:  Assign permissions to the Azure AI Search resource

-In this task, you will assign the necessary permissions to the Azure AI Search resource to ensure secure access and proper functionality.
-This includes granting the required roles and access controls for seamless integration with the AI Agent.

 1. On the Azure Portal page, in the Search resources, services, and docs (G+/) box at the top of the portal, enter **AI Search (1)**, and then select **AI Search (2)** under Services.